What is Social Learning for Preschoolers?

 The National Association for the Education of Young Children (NAEYC) points out, "Effective early childhood teachers recognize the value of developing children's social skills to promote cooperation and collaboration."

-With SEL being such a complicated topic, how do I as a parent ensure my kids are on the right path and developing the necessary skills to develop a strong foundation in SEL?
+How do I ensure my kids are on the right path and developing the necessary skills to develop a strong foundation in SEL?

 As parents ourselves, we understand the struggles of managing and understanding every little aspect of our little ones and their development.
 Here at MEandMine, we created a little cheat sheet to allow you to gauge your little one's progress in social-emotional learning.